 Circuit breakers used in residential, commercial, and light industrial service are self-tripping devices: they internally sense the amount of electric current going through them, automatically opening when that current exceeds a pre-determined level.
 Circuit breakers used in medium-voltage (2.4 kV to 35 kV) and higher-voltage applications, however, must be triggered to trip by external devices.
 This remote-control philosophy not only eliminates the technical problem of incorporating accurate and rugged current-sensing devices inside the body of a large circuit breaker, but it also opens the possibility of having these circuit breakers trip and close based on practically any condition imaginable, not just overcurrent.

-An electrical device designed to detect some specified condition in a power system, and then command a circuit breaker either to trip or to close in order to protect the integrity of the power system, is called a protective relay.
+An electrical device designed to detect some specified condition in a power system, and then command a circuit breaker either to trip or to close in order to protect the integrity of the power system, is called a protection, or protective, relay.
 As we will see in this chapter, there is a wide variety of protective relay types and functions: overcurrent is just one of a great many power system conditions monitored and guarded against by protective relays.

 The following photograph shows a pair of protective relays installed in the control panel for a medium-voltage power distribution circuit breaker.
-The relay on the left (just above the manual trip/close control switch) is a “time overcurrent” unit, designed to automatically trip the circuit breaker based on the product of current and time814.
+The relay on the left (just above the manual trip/close control switch) is a “time overcurrent” unit, designed to automatically trip the circuit breaker based on the product of current and time.
 The relay on the right (just above the “Reclose Cutout” switch) is a reclosing relay, designed to automatically trip the circuit breaker in the event of an instantaneous overcurrent event (e.g. a tree branch short-circuiting a power line) and then automatically re-close the breaker to test whether or not the fault has cleared.
 If the fault clears on its own, the breaker remains closed; if the fault remains, the reclosing relay will trip the breaker again.

 If ever you have experienced the electric power service to your home “blink” a few times and then resume as normal, you have been the beneficiary of a reclosing relay.
 If it were not for the reclosing relay’s programmed strategy of multiple attempts to restore power, your electric service would be shut off for extended periods of time following any momentary power line fault.